CJ-Cepe/daily/notes.md

             -   console.log(1 / 0); /_ Infinity _/
 -   in a set, you can use the delete method "set.delete(value)" to remove a value
 -   to check if a set contains a certain element, use .has() method. as array hace .includes()
+    -   significantly faster than using array and using .includes()